BED BUG CONTROL SERVICES

 Bed bugs also use these chemicals to communicate with each other.
 Therefore, this scent is more noticeable as the colony grows larger.

-Shells or casings
+Shells (cast skins) or casings

 Bed bugs have skeletons outside their bodies.
 They shed these shells or casings about five times as they molt during their growth phase into adulthood.
 These translucent exoskeletons can appear yellowish to light brown and can be found near their nesting area.
 Look for shell-like remains under your bed, in the bed frame, and under the couch cushions.